rendermaniac/wbrpi/README.md

 `git clone https://github.com/rendermaniac/wbrpi`

-The easiest way to get it to run on startup is to add it to the /etc/rc.local file.
+The easiest way to get it to run on startup is to add it to the /etc/rc.local file before `exit 0`.
 I may looking into a fancy systemctl way of doing this in the future as rc.local is being depreciated.
 Note that anything in rc.local will get run as root.